-Tests have indicated that under the checkweigher operating conditions achievable with this form of the invention, weighing of containers 12 may be effected as same are passed butt-to-butt over the weigh pan, if slight weighing inaccuracies occasioned by friction between adjacent con-60 tainers is acceptable.
-However, it is preferable to provide for a slight spacing between adjacent containers or margin of safety in order to prevent friction induced weighing inaccuracies, but such margin of safety may be substantially less than that mentioned in connection with form of the the same operating conditions of container feed rate and container size used in calculating Charts I and II, and the same effective container length used in calculating Chart II, but with a weigh pan length of 3.00 inches, which corresponds to the assumed footprint diameter of the containers to be weighed and a nominal margin of safety of 0.1 inch.
+Tests have indicated that under the checkweigher operating conditions achievable with this form of the invention, weighing of containers 12 may be effected as same are passed butt-to-butt over the weigh pan, if slight weighing inaccuracies occasioned by friction 60 between adjacent containers is acceptable.
+However, it is preferable to provide for a slight spacing between adjacent containers or margin of safety in order to prevent friction induced weighing inaccuracies, but such margin of safety may be substantially less than that 65 mentioned in connection with form of the invention described with reference to Chart II.

+Reference is now made to the following Chart III, which was calculated using the same equations described above, the same operating conditions of container feed rate and container size used in calculating Charts I and II, and the same effective container length used in calculating Chart II, but with a weigh pan length of 3.00 inches, which corresponds to the assumed 5 footprint diameter of the containers to be weighed and a nominal margin of safety of 0.1 inch.